Account command handler with withdrawal implementation # Business logic for processing a withdrawal class Handler include Messaging::Handle handle Withdraw do |withdraw| account_id = withdraw.account_id account = store.fetch(account_id) unless account.sufficient_funds?(withdraw.amount) logger.info('

-Microservices and Event Sourcing for Ruby
+Microservices and Event Sourcing in Ruby

 Message-based services hosted in any number of operating system processes or machines, with actor-based pub-sub consumers, component hosting, message dispatching, and handlers

 Business logic entities projected from event streams with both in-memory, first-level caching and second-level on disk caching

 Support for Postgres and EventStore message stores and transports, depending on your performance and scale needs